wudi98/wudi_hanzi2pinyin/README.md

-# wd-canvas2image
+# wd-hanzi2pinyin
-A function that converts a canvas to an image.
+A function that get the pinyin of Chinese characters.

 <!--
  ## Development